xavsant/brent_crude_prices/README.md

 ### [4] To-Do

-1. Explore relationship between Brent Crude Oil Prices and other variables in the dataset, including lags (another .ipynb)
+1. Explore relationship between Brent Crude Oil Prices and lagged variables by day (current dataset is monthly)
-2. Assess consistency in LSTM model's effectiveness (over other ML models) on other commodities
+2. Enhance existing LSTM model and experiment with other models
+3. Develop quantitative strategy in tandem with market behaviour